 Many children have experienced loss and/or trauma early in their lives.
 This may have affected their ability to develop positive, close and secure relationships with parents/carers.
 They may have developed a number of strategies to help them to survive these difficult times.
 These strategies can continue to be used by the child even when they are in a safe and loving family.
 Many children develop 'blocked trust' and continue to use coercive and controlling behaviour to try to feel safe rather than being able to relax and rely on their new parent/s for safety and security.

+I am a Certified DDP Practitioner and beleive this approach to be especailly effective with children and families who are struggling with issues such as blocked trust and blocked care.
 DDP is a way of working with, and parenting, children that uses what we know about attachment and trauma to help children and families with their relationships.

 Copyright © All Rights Reserved